 - Does this service make the team’s daily activities easier?

-- Is this service efficient and does it fulfill the purpose for which it was implemented?
+- Is this service efficient and does it fulfil the purpose for which it was implemented?

 - Is it possible that this service is duplicated?

-We can give you a little clue to improve the management of so many different services: use a CMMS.
+We can give you a little clue to improve the management of so many different services: use a CMMS or, better yet, an Intelligent Maintenance Management Platform.
 When you gather all operations on a single platform, from the most specific preventive maintenance orders to cleaning requests, you’ll save resources and get a global overview of everything that goes on in the building.

 Finally, another issue that is almost as classic as the duel between machine and Man.
-After all, what services can you outsource in maintenance?
+After all, what services can you (or should you) outsource in maintenance?

-As we’ve already established on this blog, no service cannot be outsourced in maintenance.
-In particular, outsourcing hard facility management services – as they require a great deal of specialization – is extremely common.
-A good example are the typical maintenance contracts for HVAC equipment and lifts.
+As we’ve already established on this blog, every maintenance service, whether that’s a soft or a hard service, can be outsourced.
+Outsourcing hard FM services – as they require a great deal of specialization – is extremely common.
+A good example is the usual maintenance contracts for HVAC equipment and lifts.